MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 1. Select **Work or school account**.
 1. Sign in.
 1. You need to complete multifactor authentication (MFA).
 1. Follow the on-screen instructions.
-On your iOS device, open the **Settings** app.
+On your iOS device, open the **Settings** app to enable the Authenticator as a passkey provider.
    1. Open **Passwords** select **Password Options**.
    1. Ensure **Autofill Passwords and and Passkeys** is turned on.
    1. Under Use **Passwords and Passkeys** From select **Authenticator**.